tarekbadrshalaan/docs/v2.1/window-functions.md

 The examples in this section use the "users" and "rides" tables from the 'movr' database used in the [CockroachDB 2.0 demo][demo].
 The table layouts are are shown below.

-The movr data set will be open sourced in the 2.1 release timeframe.
+We are planning to open source the movr data set in the 2.1 release timeframe.
+When it's out we will update this page with a link to the repo.

 ~~~
 +-------+-------------------------------------------------------------+    +-------+--------------------------------------------------------------------------+